18F/handbook/_pages/welcome-to-18f/classes/benefits.md

 ## Retirement

-Employees at 18F are eligible to participate in the [Thrift Savings Plan](https://www.tsp.gov/planparticipation/eligibility/actionsOnContributions.shtml) (TSP).
+Employees at TTS are eligible to participate in the [Thrift Savings Plan](https://www.tsp.gov/planparticipation/eligibility/actionsOnContributions.shtml) (TSP).
 To start, change, or stop your contributions, you&rsquo;ll need to fill out [Form TSP-1](https://www.tsp.gov/PDF/formspubs/tsp-1.pdf).

 If you ever move, you can update your address for TSP by emailing it to both the [Consolidated Processing Center](mailto:cpc.personnel@gsa.gov) and the [GSA Payroll Office](mailto:KC-Payroll.Finance@gsa.gov).
 Payroll will notify the TSP office of your new address.